bio-volumentations

 and augmentation transformations (such as affine transform, noise addition and removal, and contrast manipulation).

-It can be used with any major Python deep learning library, including PyTorch, PyTorch Lightning, TensorFlow, and Keras.
+it can be used with any major Python deep learning library, including PyTorch, PyTorch Lightning, TensorFlow, and Keras.

-in terms of design and user interface.
 Therefore, it can easily be adopted by developers.

 # Installation